 This step has to be taken to figure out what treatment or medications the patient must opt for.
 The treatment is largely dependent on the type of incontinence, its severity, the patient’s mental health, and the root causes of incontinence.
 In some cases, it might not be treatable.
+So, the only option left is to manage it with adult diaper pants or disposable underwear.
 However, the only way you can determine whether one’s incontinence issue is treatable or not, is to speak with the doctor.

 In addition, if you have any doubts or if the patient’s urine pattern or bladder start showing any negative signs, immediately ask for the doctor’s guidance, in order to understand the right steps to be taken.